genestack/user-tutorials/source/guide/pipelines-rawQC-preprocessing.rst

 .. _FastQC tool: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/
 .. image:: images/fastqc_report.png

-One way to start the analysis is to manually run the FastQC Report app.
+One way to start the analysis is to manually run the FastQC Report.
 To do so you can select the dataset to be analysed, then on the Metainfo Editor page pick up raw reads, click **Use dataset** button and from the dropdown menu choose **FastQC Report** as shown in the picture below.